 Glyerin/Glycerol Rhizotomy - This procedure is done under general anesthesia, with a long needle being placed into the cheek just adjacent to the mouth on the side where the pain occurs.
 The needle is advanced under x-ray guidance to the level of the foramen ovale (a small hole at the base of the skull just behind the eye).
 The ganglion of the trigeminal nerve is located just behind this foramen.
 Once the needle is in place, 0.4 cc. of this clear, colorless chemical is injected into the ganglion of the nerve with the patient in an upright position.
 The chemical will destroy nerve fibers and particularly the pain fibers over the course of 45-60 minutes.
 The procedure takes only a few minutes.
 The patient is wheeled out into the recovery in an upright position to ensure the chemical does not drain away from the nerve prematurely.
 Most patients go home within two-to-three hours with marked resolution of their pain.
 They may have some swelling or bruising.
 Appropriate pain medications are prescribed and the patients are gradually weaned off their seizure medications.
 Patients can expect to return to work on the first or second post-operative day, depending on their anesthesia tolerance.
 The risks of the procedure include bleeding, infection, nausea/vomiting, a small chance of sensory change (feeling of numbness), anesthetic complications or recurrent pain (when the nerve grows back – usually within one-to-six years).
 If pain recurs, the procedure can be repeated.

 The microvascular decompression procedure involves an incision behind the ear (About five inches long from top to bottom), made behind the hairline so it will not show when the hair grows back.
-The scalp is divided and a fifty-cent piece size of skull will be removed.
+The scalp is divided and a quarter sized piece of skull will be removed.
 Using an operating room microscope, the surgeon goes down to the level of the brainstem and identifies the nerve and the blood vessels that run concurrently with the nerve.
 The purpose of the surgery is to remove or pad the vessels so they cannot compress or irritate the nerve.
 The patient is taken to the intensive care unit after surgery, where they stay overnight.
 They are then transferred to a regular neurosurgical floor and begin to increase their activity and diet.
 Most patients experience a pressure-like headache across their forehead and incisional pain.
 Most feel the trigeminal neuralgia is gone, however.
 It is normal for patients to feel fatigued and need a lot of rest.
-Our team recommends a month of recuperation at home, and restricted driving for that duration.
+Our team recommends a month of recuperation at home, and restricted driving for two weeks after surgery.
 The risks of this surgery include bleeding, infection, numbness or weakness of the face or eye, other cranial nerve dysfunction including hearing loss, seizures, paralysis, coma and death.
 It is very important to select a surgeon who is very familiar with this procedure and does a high volume of them.
 It should also be noted that although this is the most permanent, curative procedure, there can be about a 20 percent recurrence in pain, probably due to the regrowth of a blood vessel.